-Tabelecleucel (tab-cel®, Ebvallo® in Europe) is an allogeneic, off-the-shelf, T-cell immunotherapy that targets and eliminates EBV-infected cells.
+Tabelecleucel (tab-cel®, Ebvallo® in Europe) is an off-the-shelf, allogeneic, T-cell immunotherapy that targets and eliminates EBV-infected cells.
 The cells are polyclonal EBV-specific T-cells derived from healthy donors that are selected based on shared human leukocyte antigens (HLA) restriction and partially matched HLA profile.
 Tabelecleucel is administered intravenously for three doses per cycle for a minimum of two cycles, and can be administered for additional cycles with different HLA restrictions if there is not a complete response to the initial cycles.
 The manufacturer filed a

-Biologics License Application (BLA) with the US Food and Drug Administration on May 20, 2024, for patients with EBV+ PTLD who have received at least one prior therapy.9
+Biologics License Application (BLA) with the US Food and Drug Administration on May 20, 2024, for patients with EBV+ PTLD who have received at least one prior therapy.

-The primary trial of tabelecleucel (ALLELE) was single-arm.5 The trial enrolled 43 participants with a history of HSCT (n=14) or SOT (n=29) with relapsed or refractory EBV+ PTLD.
+The primary trial of tabelecleucel (ALLELE) was single-arm.
+The trial enrolled 43 participants with a history of HSCT (n=14) or SOT (n=29) with relapsed or refractory EBV+ PTLD.
 There was an overall response rate of 51%, with a median duration of response of 23 months in the trial.
 One-year survival was 61.1% for the entire cohort (70.1% for the HSCT recipients and 56.2% for the SOT recipients), with a median overall survival of 18.4 months.
 In comparison, retrospective evidence estimated a median overall survival of 0.7 months for HSCT recipients and 4.1 months for SOT recipients on usual care.
 There were few harms noted in ALLELE, with only four patients judged to have treatment-related serious adverse events.
 Of note, there was one case of acute graft-versus-host disease (GvHD) but thought not to be related to tabelecleucel treatment; there were also cases noted in the expanded access program (EAP), possibly related to treatment.
-Given that outcomes reported from the ALLELE trial and EAP are from two years of follow-up or less, longer-term (i.e., five year survival) data are needed to confirm the durability of the benefits and the relative lack of severe harm from the treatment.
+Given that ALLELE was relatively short-term, longer-term data are needed to confirm the durability of the benefits and the relative lack of severe harm from the treatment.
 Additional subgroup data are also needed to determine if there is potential effect modification by transplant type.